Sell Me This Pen: It's AI-Powered

 You’re in charge of your data, it doesn’t leave your house.
 I plan to build on top of this with a PoE-based whole house automation system.
 4GB RAM and 4 cores is more than enough to run hundreds of IoT devices, Home Assistant, HomeKit, etc.

-From here, it’s trivial to socat one of those ports to make USB devices accessible to the SoC running docker containers.
+From here, you can socat one of the ports to make USB devices accessible to the SoC running docker containers.
 That means we can plug in a hub and get:

 6000ft+ range on ZigBee, ZigBee2MQTT with the SMLIGHT-SLZB-MR1.